MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/faq-csh-removal.md

 ## What's the best way to get familiar with Customer Service workspace?

-For information about familiarizing with Customer Service workspace, refer to [Customer Service workspace in a day](https://go.microsoft.com/fwlink/?linkid=2300097).
+For information about how to familiarize with Customer Service workspace, refer to [Customer Service workspace in a day](https://go.microsoft.com/fwlink/?linkid=2300097).

 ### Related information
 [Migrate to Customer Service workspace from removed or deprecated apps](migrate-to-csw.md)